IljaK91/whyjulia/presentation.md

 # Julia

-A new programming language *specifically* made for scientists and engineers
+A new programming language *specifically* made for scientists and engineers.

+Motto: Walks like Python, runs like C.

 Note: ~5 years ago at MIT